rabbitmq/cluster-operator/docs/proposals/20200310-crd-spec-configurability.md

           cluster_formation.node_cleanup.interval = 10
 ```

-The updated manifest contains almost the complete manifest for the StatefulSet, ingress Service, and ConfigMap (it does not have any fields like the status, kind, or apiversion, which require updates from the apiserver, not the controller).
+The updated manifest contains almost the complete manifest for the StatefulSet, ingress Service, and ConfigMap.
+It does not have any fields like the status, kind, or apiversion, which require updates from the apiserver, not the controller.

 ### Update

-Any update to the StatefulSet, ingress Service, and the ConfigMap template should be reconciled by our controller.
-This means that certain updates will trigger reconciliation errors, and any reconciliation error should be surfaced through status.conditions as usuall.
-Some updates on the pod template of the StatefulSet template will trigger a statefulset restart.
-Since we are not offering opinions about how people should configure and deploy their RabbitMQ, a statefulset restart triggered by updating the `RabbitmqCluster` spec should not be a concern to us.
+Any update to the StatefulSet, ingress Service, and the ConfigMap template will be reconciled by our controller.
+This means that certain updates will trigger reconciliation errors.
+In that case, reconciliation errors should be surfaced through status.conditions as usual.
+Some updates on the pod template of the StatefulSet template will trigger a StatefulSet restart.
+Because we are not offering opinions about how people should configure and deploy their RabbitMQ, a StatefulSet restart should not be a concern to us.

 ### User Stories

 #### Story 1

 Users will be able to configure rabbitmq plugins and rabbitmq conf file at the time of creation.
-Users will have a documented way to update enabled rabbitmq plugins and rabbitmq conf file which does not require them from recreating the StatefulSet.
+Users will have a documented way to update enabled rabbitmq plugins and rabbitmq conf file which does not require them from recreating the StatefulSet manually.

 #### Story 2